 At the webpage of the Corunna Tourism Office (it is available in English, see its top menu) you will find up-to-date information on what to do in the city during the conference dates.
-In particular, we recommend downloading the latest Leisure Guide (this link points to the last one available when we revised this page, the one for May 2022) with the cultural agenda and information on museums, exhibitions, etc.
+In particular, we recommend downloading the September Leisure Guide with the cultural agenda and information on museums, exhibitions, etc.

 How to get around the city